 It was noted that the need for cleansing from wickedness can arise from many sources: Absorbing immoral movies and television; carelessly surfing the Internet; listening to malicious talk; ignoring the Word of God and giving in to a materialistic worldview.
 A question was asked: Will we allow the sanctifying Scriptures and the purifying blood of Christ to cleanse the heart and mind; or will we persist in sin-filled thinking and experience the judgment of God?

 The Prophet Isaiah, in speaking the words of the Lord, said that which could readily be applied to nations today who have succumbed to the wickedness of this world: I have spread out my hands all the day to a rebellious people, which walked in a way that was not good, after their own thoughts (ways) (Isaiah 65:2).

 Isaiah pronounced the judgment of God: Therefore I will number you to the sword, and you shall all bow down to the slaughter: because when I called, you did not answer; when I spoke, you did not hear; but did evil before my eyes, and did choose that where I delighted not (Isaiah 65:12).

-To bow down to the slaughter is to be obligated to submit to the conqueror.
-In our present day many are bowing down to the conqueror; the ungodliness that is flourishing in many lands, that has grown in proportion as in the Pre-flood days of Noah, Sodom and Gomorrah, and Babylon which was the hold of every foul Spirit.
+It was noted that to bow down to the slaughter is to be obligated to submit to the conqueror.
+In our present day many are bowing down to the conqueror; the ungodliness that is flourishing in many lands, that has grown in proportion as the pre-Flood days of Noah, Sodom and Gomorrah, and Babylon which was the hold of every foul spirit.
 Is time not ripe towards the judgment of God being unleashed?

 It was noted that God, having power and authority to create, has power and authority to destroy that which He creates.
 This was shown by the Flood in the days of Noah.
 When God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually (Genesis 6:5).